-The powder metallurgy method is to use high-purity molybdenum powder and TH2 powder, ZH2 powder and graphite powder to be uniformly mixed in proportion and then formed by cold isostatic pressing, and then in sintered at high temperature under protective atmosphere to obtain TZM blank.
+The powder metallurgy method is to use high-purity molybdenum powder and TH2 powder, ZH2 powder, and graphite powder to be uniformly mixed in proportion and then formed by cold isostatic pressing, and then in sintered at high temperature under a protective atmosphere to obtain TZM blank.

 The powder metallurgy method can save large equipment such as vacuum consumable arc furnaces, large extruders and forging hammers, and corresponding high-temperature heating furnaces, which simplifies the process, shortens the production cycle, reduces consumption, and improves production capacity and yield, so the cost is greatly reduced.

-Thank you for reading our article and we hope it can help you to have a better understanding of the TZM alloy applications, properties & preparation methods.
+Thank you for reading our article, and we hope it can help you have a better understanding of the TZM alloy applications, properties & preparation methods.
 If you want to know more about TZM alloy and other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, USA, ARM is a leading manufacturer & supplier of refractory metals across the world, providing customers with high-quality refractory metal products such as tungsten, molybdenum, tantalum, rhenium, titanium, and zirconium at a very competitive price.